 Celebrating National Native American Heritage Month

-Join Valley Leadership’s Explore Class 2 to visit Rocky Ridge Market in Navajo Nation and get hands-on experience learning about Native American culture and the way their community leaders have leveraged available resources to ensure the wellness of their residents!
+Join Valley Leadership’s Explore Class 3 to visit Change Labs and get hands-on experience learning about Native American culture and the way their community leaders have leveraged available resources to ensure the wellness and success of their residents!